-Our Board of Trustees, which is made up of experienced members with backgrounds in a variety of sectors, meet regularly to monitor and advise on how care is delivered and how the necessary funds are raised.
+Our Board of Trustees, which is made up of experienced members with backgrounds in a variety of sectors, meets regularly to monitor and advise on how care is delivered and how the necessary funds are raised.

-On a day-to-day basis, the charity is managed by our senior management team, which is headed up by our chief executive.
+On a day-to-day basis, the charity is managed by our senior management team, which is headed by our chief executive.